 - only 10-minute cooking time

 Brown Lentils: The base of this stew is the brown lentil or the whole masoor dal.
 They are easy to cook, store, digestive system friendly, and inexpensive.
 Lentils are the best source of plant-based protein.
-Here are my favorite 21 ways to eat lentils every day.
+Here are my favourite 21 ways to eat lentils every day.

 Vegetables: From potato, sweet potato, carrot, beans, peas (fresh or frozen), squash to green leafy vegetables or tomato, feel free to add vegetables of your choice in the stew.
-If you are using frozen vegetables make sure to thaw them as per packet instructions before adding in the stew.

 Herbs: Nothing beats the taste of fresh herbs in a stew.
 I love the combination of garlic, thyme, oregano, and parsley in my stew.
 But that does not mean you cannot experiment.